Raptor007/BTTT/ReadMe.txt

   http://www.heavymetalpro.com/HMPro_Features.htm

 Known Issues:
-* Run/walk speed should be declared before making stand attempts.
 * Dropping to prone move is not implemented; Mechs can only go prone by falling.
 * Cannot choose HE or ER ammo for ATM.
 * Cannot choose cluster ammo for LB-X AC.
 * Multiple attack target selection is not implemented.
 * Called/aimed shots are not implemented.
 * Club, push, charge, and DFA physical attacks are not implemented.
-* CASE II is only implemented as CASE, without the additional features.
+* CASE II should make an additional roll of 8+ to check any critical hits.
 * Reactive/Reflective/Hardened Armor are not implemented.
 * Stealth Armor System cannot be turned off (but does disable when ECM is damaged).
 * Streak passing through any Angel ECM (not just target's) should roll on cluster table.